Wetwood and Slime Flux

 Symptoms & Signs

-Wetwood can’t be simply categorized as a disease of trees.
-There are cases where wetwood-induced bacterial growth appears to harm trees.
+Wetwood bacteria are not tree pathogens.
+There are, however, cases where wetwood-induced bacterial growth appears to harm trees.
 Yet, for the majority of affected trees the presence of wetwood is inconsequential to their overall health.
-There is also reason to believe that wetwood bacteria may provide some level of protection against wood-rotting fungi (Coleman et al. 1985, Worrall and Parmeter 1983).
+There is also evidence that wetwood bacteria may provide some level of protection against wood-rotting fungi (Coleman et al. 1985, Worrall and Parmeter 1983).
 The lack of available oxygen in the saturated wood may prevent wood-rotting pathogens, like Armillaria for example, from establishing.
 Several studies, using conifers and hardwoods, have shown that wood tissues colonized by wetwood bacteria exhibit higher decay resistance compared to uncolonized wood.
 Wetwood bacteria are both free living and common in soil and water.
-They must invade the tree to establish but there is no evidence that this process causes necrosis to any live tissues in the roots, main trunk or branches.
+They must invade trees to establish but there is no evidence that this process causes necrosis to any live tissues in the roots, main trunk or branches.
 Wounds are the most common source of entry for wetwood bacteria.
 Wetwood often develops in the roots or in the lower trunk of the tree, but over time it may be present high in the trunk or in major canopy branches.
 However, once established, wetwood bacteria colonize the heartwood tissues where they may persist for decades without ever causing any harm to the tree.
 Wetwood bacteria do produce enzymes that can degrade primary cell walls and other intercellular material, causing some weakening of the wood.
-But, they do not cause serious decay that would result in reductions in wood density.
+But, they lack the ability to cause decay that would result in reductions in wood density.
 At times, it has been shown that wetwood fluids under pressure expand radially into functional sapwood tissues, clogging xylem vessels and inducing water starvation.
 These symptoms would manifest as leaf scorch, wilt and a general canopy dieback.
 In elms, the symptoms may resemble Dutch elm disease, complete with vascular staining.